rramteerath/testpage-express/README.md

 ### Notes
 - If testing rest api in postman, for POST and PUT, set request header as follows or data will not show up in request body
 -- Content-Type: application/json
+- Updated project structure to add controllers.
+So the dialogue will be
+  Route -> Controller -> Model -> DB